Saad-learning/Saad-learning/README.md

 <div align="center">

-I’m a Data & Business Intelligence Analyst specializing in Sales Analytics, where data turns into strategy and every number tells a customer story.
+I am a Sales Analyst and Business Intelligence specialist, where data turns into sales strategy and every number tells a customer story.

 I help retail and consumer-focused businesses turn sales, customer, and product data into insights that drive growth, improve margins, and enhance retention.